Sam9875/Egocentric-VIsion-/README.md

     --max_pos_len 128 \
     --predictor rnn \
     --epochs 10 \
-    --batch_size 32   (this part can be changed depending upon your environment and video features you use)
+    --batch_size 32
+Adjust --batch_size according to your system and the feature type.

-Evaluation
+🧪 Evaluation
+bash
+Copy
+Edit
 python main.py \
     --mode test \
     --task ego4d \
-    --fv omnivore \      (Tensorboard was also used in the case, you want to visualize it graphically the loss and view) --predictor rnn

-    Extensions
+    --fv omnivore \
+    --predictor rnn
+📈 Optionally, enable TensorBoard to visualize training loss over time.

+🧩 Extension
 We implemented Proposal 2: From video interval to a textual answer.

-Once the NLQ model retrieves the correct video segment, we use models like Video-LLaVA to generate direct textual answers.
+After retrieving the correct video segment with NLQ, we used Video-LLaVA to generate direct textual answers based on the localized clip and the query.

- Results
+📊 Results
 Performance is evaluated using:

-Recall@k at various tIoU thresholds
+Recall@k at multiple tIoU thresholds (baseline)

-Optionally: ROUGE/BLEU for textual answer generation (in extensions)
+ROUGE / BLEU metrics (for textual answers in the extension)

-Notebooks
+📓 Notebooks
-Jupyter notebooks are provided separately for:
+Jupyter notebooks are provided for:

 Exploratory data analysis